andypotatohy/roast/README.md

 each of the six directions to the MRI first, to allow placement of electrode Exx19, which is outside of the MRI (i.e., several centimeters below the most bottom slice of the MRI).
-This zeropadding also will generate the segmentation of the lower part of the head, thanks to the extended TPM coming along with ROAST.
+This zeropadding also will generate the segmentation of the lower part of the head (provided `'multiaxial'` is turned off), thanks to the extended TPM coming along with ROAST.
 You can visually check this by

     reviewRes([],'paddingExample','all')